 - Place sugar in a small saucepan and cook over low heat until dark caramel forms.

-- Pour over cooked dried peaches and stir to incorporate, giving sweetness and color.
-You can do the same with molasses in the USA, dissolved in hot water from the cooked peaches.
+- Pour over cooked dried peaches and stir to incorporate, giving them sweetness and color.
+In the USA, you can do the same with molasses dissolved in hot water from the cooked peaches.

 - Cook the wheat berry or barley (see the introduction) according to package directions.